 Location: Remote volunteer support needed due to COVID-19.
 Afterschool program meets through Google Meets, and tutors get placed in breakout sessions with small groups.
 (Potential for limited in-person tutoring at a designated location.
 More info to come)

 Qualifications: Patient, flexible and self-motivated college students or adults who have a passion to tutor high school students with limited English proficiency.
-For online tutoring, the volunteer must have access to a computer with a microphone and a WIFI connection, and must be willing to learn how to connect online through Google Meets.
+For online tutoring, the volunteer must have access to a computer or similar device with a microphone and a WIFI connection, and must be willing to learn how to connect online through Google Meets.

 Measures: Volunteers are required to sign in and out at the start and end of their volunteering each day on our sign in sheet located in the classroom.
 Virtual tutors must log their hours online through our online database system.

 Benefits: The tutor has the opportunity to grow their tutoring skills for students with limited English proficiency and enhance their cross-cultural communication skills.